 The National Critical Care group suggests that Wales should prioritise the attainment of the English average for critical care beds; 7 beds per 100k population.
 This equates to circa 30 beds across the Health Board at levels 2 and 3.
 There are 22 beds at level 3 across the three hospital sites, excluding PACU (Post Anaesthesia Care Unit).
-Each unit has a critical care outreach team available 24/7 as per the recommendation of the network and a PACU is being developed on the RGH site for 6 beds, part funded with PCR monies to address the financial shortfall.
+Each unit has a critical care outreach team available 24/7 as per the recommendation of the network and a PACU is being developed on the RGH site for 6 beds, part funded with recovery monies.